 The Buddha, as an embodiment of the wisdom of spiritual experience, would exhort us to reflect and explore deeply and conscientiously about what, if anything, can be done to address the causes of those ongoing conditions, and to strive to redress the great imbalances and iniquities we find in our world as well as long for a higher, better spiritual world to come.

 I suppose Buddha would note the economic, social, political, and religious differences between we Americans and those who seem to have attacked us, and observe how our own foreign policies, post-modern consumer culture and material lifestyle might contribute to arousing the spite of others with radically different world views and extreme fundamentalist religious beliefs.
-I think Buddha would point out that unless we get to the roots of these seemingly intractable problems, no solution is in sight.

 The events of September 11, their prelude and aftermath, are a rare and terrible gift in our hands, a broken heart.
 When our hearts are broken open we may find a moment of vital opportunity.
 Only out of suffering comes understanding.
 Great suffering can turn to great compassion and beneficial action.
 We pray for the healing and turning of the perpetrators of these crimes whose damaged hearts and clouded minds have created vast suffering in the present and into the future.
 We count on the wisdom, patience, and lovingkindness of the world's leaders, that they may be just and exercise restraint and care in all their actions.
 Every decision they make should be motivated by compassion.